 Technical SEO is important because, it focuses on having in place a structurally sound, well-planned and cleverly laid out website that will be a breeze to navigate for its users.
 This, in turn, will help build a great reputation for the site and Google will eventually pick up on ranking signals like user feedback, reviews, time spent on the site, etc. to give it a good search ranking.

 Until 2014, online shopping or e-commerce websites were the only ones to employ SSL (Secure Sockets Layer) software for a safe and secure environment that facilitated transactions.
-However, in 2014, Google announced that all websites would have to adopt the technology if they wanted a higher organic search ranking on its SERPs.
+However, in 2014, Google announced that all websites would have to adopt the technology if they wanted a higher organic search ranking on its SERPs and thus it began one of the most important Google ranking factors.
 In 2018, it began displaying the ‘not secure’ tag for the websites which did not follow its mandate and still had the ‘http://’ tag in their URLs.
 To prevent this from happening, all you have to do as a website owner is to ensure that your website has an SSL certificate installed.
 This will create a secure and encrypted connection between your web server and a browser, thereby displaying the ‘https://’ tag instead.
+Here is a video from Google Chrome Developer on why HTTPS is important for your website

 In 2018, Google announced that it was going mobile-first for indexing sites.
 This means that the search engine looks at web-pages from a mobile device (be it a smartphone or tablet) perspective and assesses how responsive it is.
 You can always see how you measure up in this category by analyzing your Google Search Console data.
 Remember that your mobile site should have the same content as its desktop counterpart.
 Doing away with intrusive pop-ups is also another important optimization measure.

 Structured data mark-up helps search engines understand and read your web-page better, for e.g. whether your content is a recipe, book, a how-to tutorial, etc. Simply use the Structured Data Markup Helper by Google to set it up and then test it using its Structured Data Testing Tool.
-But before you do any of that, remember to visit schema.org and understand which schema are appropriate for your site content and assign them to various URLs.
+But before you do any of that, remember to visit schema.org and understand which schema is appropriate for your site content and assign them to various URLs.
 Doing this will help you get visually enhanced rich results on Google’s SERPs, something that will catch the attention of more users.
+Here is what Google’s Matt Cutts has to say on Implementation of Structured Data Markup

 A site can be accessed by typing in either https://www.abc.com or https://abc.com (sans the www).
 While users may do this on a whim, without giving it much thought, it might confuse search engines and lead to indexing and page rank issues.
 Hence, you must indicate to Google the version you prefer.
 Note that there is no advantage of choosing one over the other but once you make a decision about your preferred domain name, you must stick to it, else there will be problems during site migration using a 301 redirect.
 To set a preferred domain name with Google, register with Google Webmaster Tools, validate all versions of your site and then set the preferred one under ‘Site Settings’.